Best Snowmobile Boots: Our Top Picks for Winter Riding

 If you’re a serious snowmobiler, you’ll want a pair of boots to last you ages.
 This might be the right pick, even though it’s a bit pricier than competing models.
 Another thing to keep in mind is the small kickplate on the toes, which could result in boot damage if used repeatedly.

-Best Snowmobile Boot for the Money: Kamik Nationplus Boot
+Best Value: Kamik Nationplus Boot

 Available in a myriad of different colors and styles, this Kamik boot is both sleek in its design and highly functional.
 Made from 100% real leather, this boot is rated for temps down to -40° F. The rubber sole has a deep tread pattern that will offer good grip on snow and mud.
 Insulated with 200B Thinsulate and a moisture-wicking (but non-removable) lining, this shoe is made to keep you warm.